numblr/glaciertools/README.md

     > ./glacierupload -v myvault /path/to/my/archive

-This will upload the archive in 1MB chunks using the standard credentials that are configured for the aws cli.
+This will upload the archive in 1MByte chunks using the standard credentials that are configured for the aws cli.

 The following command

     > ./glacierupload -p my_aws_cli_profile -v myvault -s 5 -d "My favorite archive" /path/to/my/archive

 will upload */path/to/my/archive* to *myvault* on AWS glacier with a short description.
-The command will use the credentials in the that were configured in the *my_aws_cli_profile* in aws cli beforehand.
-Instead of the default part size of 1MB the archive is uploaded in 2^5=32MB chunks.
+The credentials that were configured in the *my_aws_cli_profile* in the aws cli will be used.
+Instead of the default part size of 1MB the archive is uploaded in 2^5=32MByte chunks.

 ## treehash